SISEKUJUNDUS / RUUMILINE KUJUNDUS

 BADHOEVEDORP, JULY-DECEMBER 2024

 A complete makeover of a newly purchased lackluster builder-grade home.
-With the help of lots of paint, bespoke carpentry, a new floor, and beautiful modernist-inspired furnishings, the space is transforming into a real cosy haven for the client to work on his hobbies, host friends, and relax after a long day.
+With the help of lots of paint, bespoke carpentry, a new floor, and beautiful modernist-inspired furnishings, the space transformed into a real cosy haven for the client to work on his hobbies, host friends, and relax after a long day.

 Willem de Zwijgerlaan project